gleechi/gleechi.github.io/pages/1.5.0/unity/unity_component_vgrecorder.md

 * add another element to MyVirtualGrasp→Avatars, drag the SkinnedMeshRenderer from scene to _SkeletalMesh_ field and check it as _Replay_ avatar,
 * also assign the SkinnedMeshRenderer to the _Replay Avatar_ slot of the VG_Recorder (meaning that you want to replay the recordings on this avatar).

-_Resources/Prefabs/SensorAndReplayAvatars.prefab_ provided by the VG SDK gives an example of basic VG library setup that enables sensor recording and replaying.
-Gleechi's avatar _GleechiRig_ that includes both left and right hands are used.

-If however you have separate left and right hand models, checkout _Resources/Prefabs/SeparateHandsSensorAndReplayAvatars.prefab_ for reference.
+{% include tip.html content= "Runtime/Resources/Prefabs/ includes two prefabs **SensorAndReplayAvatars** and **SeparateHandsSensorAndReplayAvatars** that give examples of basic VG library setup that enables sensor recording and replaying.
+The former uses _GleechiRig_ that includes both left and right hands, and the latter uses separate left and right hand models."%}